catseye/Wanda/Wanda.md

 We can ask ourselves: if we stop here, what kinds of things can we compute with what we have so far?

-Well, we have a stack discipline, and it's well-known that if you have a strict stack discipline you have a push-down automaton, not a Turing machine.
+Well, we have a first-in-first-out stack discipline, and it's well-known that if you have a strict stack discipline you have a push-down automaton, not a Turing machine.

 If we have unbounded integers, and a division operation or `swap`, we might be able to make a 1-counter or 2-counter [Minsky machine][].
 But we don't